ValeTin21/ttbar_threshold/README.md

 ## 🚀 Repository Structure
 - main
-  -DataProcessing #contaning file used to create the input for DNN -Plots #Containing plots
+  - DataProcessing #contaning file used to create the input for DNN
+  - Plots #Containing plots

 ## 🛠️ Key Features